Hermógenes López Coarchita

-Hermógenes López Coarchita (16 September 1928 - 30 June 1978) was a GuatemalanRoman Catholic priest.
+Hermógenes López Coarchita (16 September 1928 - 30 June 1978) was a Guatemalan Roman Catholic priest.
 He served as the pastor for the San José de Pinula parish since the late 1960s until his murder in mid-1978 due to his consistent championing of human rights and in particular his demand that all Guatemalans have the basic right to access clean water.
 His constant speaking out against corruption and regime abuses led to his enemies planning to kill him in an effort to subdue potential rebellion in the region.

 The beatification process for the late priest opened in 2007 under Pope Benedict XVI and he became titled as a Servant of God at the cause's onset.